Ki4wn/rtl8188eus/README.md

 We'll check the posiblities to move our rtl8812au driver onto this base.<br>
 This looks like a clean, better Realtek base!
 More information coming.

+## Android users
+This driver supports Android 8 (and below),
+For more information on how-to get started, look inside the "Android" folder for help.

 ## NetworkManager options
 Newer versions of NetworkManager has some options you might find usefull.<br>